-30. On completion of the investigation, the Investigation Team will submit a written report to the Academic Registrar, if the alleged harasser is a student; or to the Human Resources Director, if the alleged harasser is a member of staff.
-The report will include the dates and details of the alleged incidents; an explanation of any previous attempts at informal resolution; and a recommendation whether to uphold the allegation of harassment.
-The report will also include a copy of the interview records.
+- 31. On completion of its investigation, the Investigation Team will submit a written report to the Human Resources Director.
+The report will include the following information although this list is not exhaustive: - the dates and details of the alleged incident/s of bullying and/or harassment; - an explanation of any previous attempts at informal resolution; - the interview records; - the Investigation Team's conclusions (including whether it believes the complaint was made in good faith) and a recommendation whether to uphold the allegation of bullying and/or harassment.